Writing is a process not an event.

 - Young, R., & Ferguson, F. (2020) Real-World Writers London: Routledge

-- Young, R., & Ferguson F. (in press) Writing For Pleasure: theory, research and practice London: Routledge
+- Young, R., & Ferguson F. (2021) Writing For Pleasure: theory, research and practice London: Routledge